 - Resident Camp is a three-night summer campout held in July for Cub Scouts entering first through fifth grade the following school year.
 Cub Scouts will enjoy BB guns, archery, sling shots, crafts, sports, games, campfire program and lots more.

-- Weekend Camping is available to troops, teams and crews at Tellepsen Scout Camp.
+- Weekend Camping is available to troops and crews at Tellepsen Scout Camp.

 - The Camporee Site is a 100-acre primitive area nestled between the rolling hills and prairies of Bovay Scout Ranch.
 Districts can reserve the camporee site for district events through their district executive.